NirmanPatel036/opencv-basics-to-advanced/Project/README.md

 ![Kaggle](https://img.shields.io/badge/Kaggle-Notebook-blue?logo=kaggle&logoColor=white)
 ![License](https://img.shields.io/badge/License-MIT-yellow?logo=mit&logoColor=white)

 A deep learning project that uses Convolutional Neural Networks (CNN) to classify and predict Simpsons characters from images.
-This model can identify various characters from the iconic animated TV series with high accuracy.
+This is an ongoing project with moderate performance that serves as a foundation for further improvements.

 ## 📋 Table of Contents